Would it not be

 problems in Ostia – also current in Pompeii, for instance – is the

-maintenance of the many monuments, warehouses, arcades, taverns and private
+maintenance of the many monuments, warehouses, arcades, taverns, and private

 houses.
 Archaeologists are hoping that private funds will be made available in

-they were able to clear the heavily overgrowth of vegetation but also to treat
+they were able to clear the heavy overgrowth of vegetation but also to treat

 and eliminate the surface deposits and organic residues on the stones.